mou288/Hallucination-Detection-and-Mitigation/README.md

 - The classifier was trained and evaluated on medical flashcard-style Q&A. Performance on other domains or longer-form answers is not characterized.
 - The abstention mechanism reduces hallucinations but also introduces coverage loss (6.6% abstention rate).
-- Retrieval is limited to the First Aid corpus.
+- Retrieval is limited to the medical First Aid styled corpus.
 Questions outside this scope may not benefit from RAG.
 - All inference uses 4-bit quantized Mistral-7B; results may differ with larger or unquantized models.

 ---